 Stem cells : Through his involvement with leading researchers in cloning at Roslin and then in stem cells, he played signficant roles in the development of ethical thinking and regulation in both these fields in the UK and Europe.
 He has continued to study new and emerging aspects of this rapidly changing field.
 He is currently responsible for ethical assessment in the EC FP7 ESNATS project (Embryonic Stem cell-based Novel Alternative Testing Strategies) on the use of human embryonic stem cells to test pharmaceuticals for toxicity and as alternatives to animal testing, which raises several searching new ethical issues.

-Environment and Energy : From his background in energy issues, he worked on ethical thinking on sustainable development and climate change in the 1990's.
+Environment, Energy and Climate Change: From his background in energy issues, he worked on ethical thinking on sustainable development and climate change in the 1990's.
 He was instrumental in setting up the Eco-Congregation Programme for the churches in Scotland, was a founder member of the European Christian Environment Network (ECEN), and a director of the John Ray Initiative for environmental education in churches.
-He also works with the Scottish Episcopal Church's Church in Society Committee on the ethical issues surrounding investments in fossil fuel technology companies and in other controversial fields.
+He has worked with the Scottish Episcopal Church's Church in Society Committee on the ethical issues surrounding investments in fossil fuel technology companies and in other controversial fields.
 He chaired a study to prepare a plan and toolkit for the Scottish Episcopal Church aiming to achieve Net Zero in Carbon by 2030.

 Public Engagement : Dr Bruce has done a wide range of public engagement work on biotechnology-related issues.
 He has worked since 2001 with the New Economics Foundation in the development of Democs card games for ad hoc local groups to examine complex issues on various technology issues including stem cells, genetic testing, GM crops (he co-wrote the game used in the 2003 GM Nation debate), nanobiotechnology (for the EC NanoBio-Raise programme), human enhancement, stem cells for pharmaceutical testing,